happycod3r/JS-Loves-Py/docs/README.md

 # JS ❤️ PY

 > JS Loves Py is a set of scripts that will allow you to easily pass data back and forth between JavaScript and Python using Json.
+This demonstrates one way you can couple langauges together to work with one another.
+The ability to pass data back and forth between two languages like Python and JavaScript opens doors to a universe of new possibilities.

 ## [Table Of Contents](#table-of-contents)